RingoHHuang/my-MATLAB-functions/README.md

 # My MATLAB Functions

-This repository contains custom convenience functions that I frequently use for my projects.
+This repository contains custom convenience functions that I frequently use for my MATLAB projects.

 Mostly, I'm tired of rewriting the same code because I lacked an organized system of saving my convenience functions.